zio/zio/docs/datatypes/contextual/index.md

 ### Module Pattern 2.0

 Writing services with Module Pattern 2.0 is much easier than the previous one.
 It removes some level of indirection from the previous version, and much more similar to the object-oriented approach in writing services.

+Module Pattern 2.0 has more similarity with object-oriented way of defining services.
+We use classes to implement services, and we use constructors to define service dependencies.
+But at the end of the day, we lift class constructor into the ZLayer.

 1. **Service Definition** — Defining service in this version has changed slightly compared to the previous version.
 We would take the service definition and pull it out into the top-level: